 Let's get one thing out of the way quickly: We're cooking eggs straight out of the fridge here.
 Tempering by letting them sit at room temperature doesn't make much difference, and it takes a long time to do.***

 The factor in my testing that made the most difference in how cleanly eggs released from their shells was the temperature at which they started: A hot start produces easier-to-peel eggs.
 And it doesn't matter whether that hot start is in boiling water or in a steam-filled pot or pressure cooker.
-All those eggs are strikingly easier to shell than those started in a cold pot.
+All those eggs will be noticeably easier to shell than those started in a cold pot.

-You might notice that this goes almost exactly against the advice I gave four years ago, in my very first Food Lab column.
+This is almost diametrically opposed to the advice I gave four years ago, in my very first Food Lab column.
 Back then, I did not know what I do now.
 Back then, I recommended starting eggs in cold water and bringing them up to a simmer with the water, the idea being that they would cook more evenly with a slow start.
 This is true: Eggs started slow will have more tender, evenly cooked whites.

 Why is that?
 It's because in rapidly boiling water, the exterior of an egg will cook much faster than the center.